wyhitcs/team-letsencrypt/draftv1.md

 - **Parser layer**: after receiving commands from the upper layer, the coordinator module checks the compatibility to ensure the job can be successfully done in a certain environment.
 Then, the commands are parsed by the parser and the function layer is called.

 - **Function layer**: as the core layer of the whole project, function layer offers important functions to automate the tasks of obtaining a certificate.
 The ACME module provides a protocol that allows an applicant to obtain a certificate automatically from a Certificate Authority (CA).
-It includes a challenge module which automatically fulfills the challenge provided by CA. Moreover, JSON Web Key (JWK) module creates a cryptographic key in the data structure.
+It includes a challenge module which automatically solves the challenge provided by CA. Moreover, JSON Web Key (JWK) module creates a cryptographic key in the data structure.
 Another module in this layer is Plugins, providing a plugin architecture to facilitate support for different web servers.
 Currently, web servers including Apache and Nginx are supported by Let’s Encrypt.

 - **Platform layer**: in the bottom layer, it can be observed that the only language dependency is python.
 In addition, OpenSSL, a software library used to secure communications against eavesdropping or to ascertain the identity of the party at the other end, is the base of authentication process.